tasitlabs/tasit-sdk/packages/docs/docs/ProjectLayout.md

 Helpers for upgrading an external owned account on Ethereum into a contract-based account using the Gnosis Safe (or other alternatives).

 ### contracts
-This repo tracks a few useful 3rd party contracts and exports classes for interacting with them using the `tasit-action` API.
+This repo tracks a few useful 3rd party contracts and exports classes for interacting with them using the `@tasit/action` API.

 ### docs
 (These docs!)